Answers to Frequently Asked Portrait Questions

 How much should I look to spend on custom portrait photography?

 When it comes to editing, here at Cordele Photographer I don't just dump the photos right out of the camera onto a website.
 I carefully go through each photo and select the best of the best.
 From there, we improve the image for lighting, contrast and color.
 Each one of my photos goes through a distinct process in the editing room.
 For every hour spent shooting, I spend two hours at the computer making sure every image is perfect.
 It’s rare that clients need to come back to me for requests to fix an image.
+Our own in studio sessions are $150 for 30 minutes on a seamless background, or $200 for on-location and one digital file.

 Why such the range on portrait photography prices?